b-brankovics/grabb/Examples.md

     ./GRAbB.pl --ref data/results/F11_mt.fas --reads data/reads/PH-1_r1.fastq.gz data/reads/PH-1_r2.fastq.gz --folder old --prefix PH-1_mt

-GRAbB detects that the folder is not empty and asks a few questions, below is an example with the answers needed to continue
+`GRAbB.pl` detects that the folder is not empty and asks a few questions, below is an example with the answers needed to continue

     Specified folder (old) is not empty.
     Do you wish to continue?[y/n] y